anan2610/Surgical-Navigation/README.md

 To test the accuracy of the system, the markers were moved with a robot in 3D with the objective of tracking movements patients and instruments during surgery.

+The codes in this repository show you how to calibrate the two cameras, program them to detect ArUco markers and capture their position as they move.

+For more information on this project, read my thesis on Optical Tracking via Stereo-vision for Surgical Navigation.

 # Calibration - Python

 Calibration is performed to calibrate the stereoscopic camera (a system that uses 2 cameras).